-HENI 13, EAHH 313 3.0 Articles of Incorporation of New Jersey Mining Company filed July 18, 1996 3.1 Articles of Amendment filed September 29, 2003 3.2 Articles of Amendment filed November 10, 2011 3.3 Bylaws of New Jersey Mining Company 10.1 Venture Agreement with United Mine Services, Inc. dated January 7, 2011.
-10.2 Idaho Champion Resources Lease with Cox dated September 4, 2013 10.3 Rupp Mining Lease dated May 3, 2013 10.4 Mining Lease with Hecla Silver Valley, Inc. Little Baldy prospect dated September 12, 2012 10.5 Consent, Waiver and Assumption of Venture Agreement by Crescent dated February 14, 2014 10.6 Form of Forward Gold Purchase Agreement dated July 13, 2016 between the Registrant and Ophir Holdings LLC and incorporated by reference to the Company's Form 8-K as filed with the Securities and Exchange Commission on July 18, 2016.
-10.7 Form of Forward Gold Purchase Agreement dated July 29, 2016 between the Registrant and Investors and incorporated by reference to the Company's Form 8-K as filed with the Securities and Exchange Commission on August 2, 2016.
-10.8 Registrant's Grant of Options to Directors and Officers dated December 30, 2016, incorporated by reference to the Company's Form 8-K as filed with the Securities and Exchange Commission on January 4, 2017.
-10.9 Form of Agreement to Purchase the "Four Square Property Group" of Patented and Un-Patented Mining Claims dated March 2, 2018, incorporated by reference to the Company's Form 8-K as filed with the Securities and Exchange Commission on March 7, 2018 10.10 Asset Purchase Agreement with Hecla Silver Valley, Inc. to Sell Patented and Un-Patented Mining Claims dated May 18th, 2018, reported on the Company's Form 8-K filed with the Securities and Exchange Commission on May 24, 2018 and reported on the Company's Form 10-Q filed on August 14, 2018.
+3.0 Articles of Incorporation of New Jersey Mining Company filed July 18, 1996 3.1 Articles of Amendment filed September 29, 2003 3.2 Articles of Amendment filed November 10, 2011 3.3 Bylaws of New Jersey Mining Company 10.1 Venture Agreement with United Mine Services, Inc. dated January 7, 2011.
+10.2 Rupp Mining Lease dated May 3, 2013 10.3 Consent, Waiver and Assumption of Venture Agreement by Crescent dated February 14, 2014 10.4 Form of Forward Gold Purchase Agreement dated July 29, 2016 between the Registrant and Investors and incorporated by reference to the Company's Form 8-K as filed with the Securities and Exchange 40 = Commission on August 2, 2016.
+10.5 Registrant's Grant of Options to Directors and Officers dated December 30, 2016, incorporated by reference to the Company's Form 8-K as filed with the Securities and Exchange Commission on January 4, 2017.
+10.6 Form of Agreement to Purchase the "Four Square Property Group" of Patented and Un-Patented Mining Claims dated March 2, 2018, incorporated by reference to the Company's Form 8-K as filed with the Securities and Exchange Commission on March 7, 2018 10.7 Form of Convertible Note Purchase Agreement dated as of February 18, 2020, incorporated by reference to the Company's 8-K as filed with the Securities and Exchange Commission on February 20, 2020.
+10.8 Form of Convertible Promissory Note dated as of February 18, 2020, incorporated by reference to the Company's 8-K as filed with the Securities and Exchange Commission on February 20, 2020.
 14 Code of Ethical Conduct.
-21 Subsidiaries of the Registrant O. 1.
-1 als als als als 31.1 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+21 Subsidiaries of the Registrant, incorporated by reference to the Company's Form 10-K as filed with the Securities and Exchange Commission on February 26, 2018.
+31.1 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 32.2 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+32.1 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+32.2 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 99(i) Audit Committee Pre-Approval Policies-Filed as an exhibit to the registrant's annual report on Form 10-KSB for the year ended December 31, 2003 and incorporated by reference herein.
-101.INS XBRL Instance Document 101.N\S 101.SCH XBRL Taxonomy Extension Schema Document 101.SCH XBRL Taxonomy Extension Calculation Linkbase Document 101.CAL 101.DEF XBRL Taxonomy Extension Calculation Linkbase Document XBRL Taxonomy Extension Definition Linkbase Document 101.DEF XBRL Taxonomy Extension Label Linkbase Document 101.LAB 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 101.FKE ADIAL TAXOHOLITY EXTENSION FIESCHIATION LINKUASE DUCUMENT
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

 - Filed with the Registrant's Form 10 on June 4, 2014.
 Filed July 2, 2014 Filed March 31, 2015.

+-

+-

 - Filed herewith.